strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.kafka.KafkaST.md

 ## testRemoveComponentsFromEntityOperator

-**Description:** his test case verifies the correct deployment of the Entity Operator, including both the User Operator and Topic Operator.
+**Description:** This test case verifies the correct deployment of the Entity Operator, including both the User Operator and Topic Operator.
 First, the Entity Operator is modified to exclude the User Operator.
 Then, it's restored to its default configuration, which includes the User Operator.
 Next, the Topic Operator is removed, followed by the User Operator, with the Topic Operator already excluded

 **Steps:**